 Discipline-Specific Research Training

-- Lab courses: Majors are required to take two half-credit 300-level lab courses offered in specialized areas of the major.
+- Lab courses: One half-credit 300-level lab course for psychology majors in the graduating classes of 2021 and 2022.
 These courses must be taken in the Haverford Psychology Department and typically have PSYC H200 as a prerequisite.

 - Senior Research: By the time psychology majors reach the senior year, they are well prepared to carry out their senior research requirement.
 If students choose the year-long original empirical project, they will be involved in all phases of the research process; from formulating the questions, designing the study, collecting and analyzing data, and presenting the research both orally and in writing.
 If students choose the one-semester non-empirical thesis, they will conduct an in-depth literature review of a given topic along with their own original synthesis and analysis of the issues.